James Maxwell (footballer, born 2001)

-James Ian Maxwell (born 9 December 2001) is a Scottish footballer, who plays as a left-back for club Doncaster Rovers.
+James Ian Maxwell (born 9 December 2001) is a Scottish footballer, who plays as a left-back for club Northampton Town.

 Career

 Maxwell was with Ayr United and Falkirk's youth academies before signing as a pro youth for Rangers.

 Maxwell signed on loan with Scottish Championship club Queen of the South for the 2020-21 season.
 Maxwell had 32 appearances and scored 5 goals for the Dumfries club.

 During July 2021, Maxwell signed on loan with Scottish Championship club Ayr United for the 2021-22 season.

 On 7 July 2022, Maxwell confirmed that he had left Rangers.

 On 21 July 2022, Maxwell moved south of the border for the first time in his career when he joined EFL League Two club Doncaster Rovers.
+He departed the club at the end of the 2025–26 season.

+On 23 June 2026, Maxwell agreed to join Northampton Town on a two-year deal following the club's relegation to League Two.